snh-clj/collab/README.md

 format `meetup?`.
 The `meetup0` directory is a base directory used to seed the per-group directories named `meetup1` through `meetup9`.

-`current-collab` is a symling pointing to the current collaboration activity.
+`current-collab` is a symlink pointing to the current collaboration activity.

 ## Collab Events: